What Is Primal Kitchen?

-Who is Mark Sisson?
+Who Is Mark Sisson?

 Mark Sisson is known to some as the “godfather of Paleo,” which a diet plan “based on the food humans' ancient ancestors might likely have eaten, such as lean meat, nuts, and berries.”

-He has been involved in fitness for decades, previously as a marathon runner, and more recently as author of the acclaimed primal lifestyle book The Primal Blueprint, creator of MarksDailyApple.com, and founder of Primal Kitchen.
+He has been involved in fitness for decades, previously as a marathon runner, and more recently as the author of the acclaimed primal lifestyle book The Primal Blueprint, creator of MarksDailyApple.com, and founder of Primal Kitchen.